 - Rollback all the operations in case of failure.

 - Change PostgreSQL transaction isolation level from Python.

 Psycopg2 Transactions control

-The PostgreSQL transactions handled by the connection object.
-The connection object is responsible for making changes persistent in the database or reverting it in case of transaction failure.
+connection object handles the PostgreSQL transactions.
+The connection object is responsible for making changes persistent in the database or reverting it in transaction failure.

-Using the cursor object, we execute database operations.
-We can create any number of cursor object from the connection object.
-If any of the cursor’s command fails or the transaction gets aborted, then no further commands execute until a call to the connection.rollback() method.
+cursor object, we execute database operations.
+We can create any number of cursor objects from the connection object.
+If any of the cursor’s commands fails or the transaction gets aborted, no further commands execute until a call to the

 The Syntax of AutoCommit

-If all operations under a transaction completed, then use
+If all operations complete successfully, then use the

-If any of the operations fails inside of a running transaction, you can revert the changes made by all of the previous operations using a connection.rollback()
+If any of the operations fail inside of a running transaction, you can revert the changes made by all of the previous operations using a connection.rollback()